obscureIT/Jupyter-Notebook-Pandas-tricks/README.md

 # Jupyter-Notebook-Pandas-tricks
-The jupyter notebooks in this repo includes most used method calls and attribute calls
+The jupyter notebooks in this repo includes commonly used method and attribute calls This is just for future reference pandas is fun haha!